-Depicted on the following pages are the various routes that IFR aircraft use to get in and out of Dover AFB.
-Pilots use these during both IMC and VMC weather conditions.
+Depicted on the following pages are the SID/STAR that IFR aircraft use to get in and out of Dover AFB.
+Primary departure arrival is typically radar vectors that avoid busy airspace (East over the water before turning North, Northwest to split BWI/PHL) Pilots use these during both IMC and VMC weather conditions.
 Numerous near mid-air collisions have taken place in this type of airspace and it requires considerable attention when transiting it.
 Airspeeds will range up to 250 knots.